Shadow the Hedgehog (video game): Plot

 Completing all ten endings unlocks the game's true ending.
 After collecting all the Chaos Emeralds, Black Doom uses Chaos Control to bring the Black Comet to the Earth's surface.
 Black Doom explains that the Black Arms intend to use humans as an energy source, and the Black Comet begins to release a nerve gas into the Earth's atmosphere that causes total paralysis to those who inhale it.
+Black Doom sends a swarm of Black Arms larvae to eat Sonic, his friends and Dr. Eggman once they become paralyzed by the gas.
 Immune to the paralysis, Shadow confronts Black Doom, who reveals Gerald had promised him the Chaos Emeralds to complete his plan in exchange for his blood, which Gerald used to create Shadow.
 He attempts to use this physical connection to mind control Shadow.
 The Chaotix discover and play a message Gerald recorded for Shadow, revealing he created the ARK's Eclipse Cannon to destroy the Black Comet as atonement for working with Black Doom, asking Shadow to stop the Black Arms.
 Shadow resists Black Doom's mind control, and Black Doom transforms into a giant beast form called Devil Doom; in response, Shadow uses the Chaos Emeralds to transform into Super Shadow and confronts Devil Doom.
 During the battle, Doctor Eggman confirms to Shadow that he is the original and not an android.
 Shadow kills Devil Doom and uses Chaos Control to teleport the Black Comet back into Earth's orbit, where he obliterates it using the Eclipse Cannon.
 His friends are elated, as are people at GUN headquarters.
 Shadow is then seen in the ARK's observation deck holding up a photograph of Maria and Gerald.
 Recalling Maria's last words to him, "Goodbye forever...
 Shadow the Hedgehog", Shadow discards the photograph and walks away.